-Not all support tickets are the same - your customers have different reasons for getting in touch with you.
-As such, not all Zendesk tickets work the same way.
-A Zendesk ticket can be one of four types: a Question , a Problem , an Incident , and a Task .
-Each of these types allows you as the support person to do different things with the ticket based on the issue at hand.
+Not all tickets are the same - your customers have different reasons for getting in touch with you.
+As such, not all Zendesk Support tickets work the same way.
+A ticket can be one of four types: a Question , a Problem , an Incident , and a Task .
+Each of these types allows you to do different things with the ticket based on the issue at hand.
 A Question is the most straightforward - a customer has a question and you try and resolve it.
 But what about if one of your customers writes in about a problem they are having with your service?
 Like, for instance, you run an online store and the billing part is not working.
-In this case you'll want to take advantage of Zendesk Problem and Incident tickets.
+In this case you'll want to take advantage of Problem and Incident tickets.
 The benefit of this goes beyond the naming.
-In Zendesk Problems and Incidents are related; specifically a Problem can have many Incidents attached to it.
+In Zendesk Support Problems and Incidents are related; specifically a Problem can have many Incidents attached to it.
 Let me show you how it works.
 First a ticket comes in alerting me that one customer is having trouble checking out of my store.

 I verify that indeed, the credit card authorization is not working.
 This is not a question about the billing - something is indeed broken.
 I classify the ticket as a problem by changing it's type and let the customer know we are working on it.

 Up to now it's worked like a standard question ticket.
 It's when I get another ticket mentioning the same problem that the Problem/Incident relationship becomes more important.
 A second customer writes in about not being able to check-out of my store with the subject 'Store Not Working!'.
 In this case, I classify the new ticket as an incident .
 This ticket is an incident of a problem I already know about.
 When I do that, a second drop down opens up asking me to "Link incident to problem".
 I link it to the previous ticket that came in.

 I can keep doing this as more related incidents come in.
 This way, I'm keeping all the tickets related to my billing issue linked together.
 When I go back to the original problem ticket, at the top of the ticket window there is an Incidents tab.